crcdng/nft-reading-list/reading.md

 Luhmann, N. (2000) Art as a social system.
 Stanford University Press.

+Muñiz-Reed, I. (2017) ‘Thoughts on Curatorial Practices in the Decolonial Turn’, in OnCurating Issue 35: Decolonizing Art Institutions, pp. 99–105.

 Obrist, H.U. and Raza, A. (2015) Ways of curating.
 London: Penguin books.

 Oberender, T. (2021) The living exhibition: Berliner Festspiele/Immersion.
 Edited by P. Rabe et al. Leipzig: Spector Books.

+Richter, D. (2021) ‘Curating the Digital - A Historical Perspective’, in Curating the Digital.
+(Notes on Curating, 45), pp. 9–28.

 Taylor, G.D.
 (2014) When the Machine Made Art: The Troubled History of Computer Art.
 New York: Bloomsbury Publishing.